smaffer/vgax/README.md

 ## Video

 The library implement a 120x60px framebuffer where each pixel is stored as 2 bits (4 colors).
+On Arduino MEGA resolution can be increased to 120x240px.
-The framebuffer is stored inside SRAM and require 1800 bytes.
-Your programs cannot use more than 200 bytes so be carefull!
+The framebuffer is stored inside SRAM and require at least 1800 bytes.
+This mean that on ATMega328 your programs cannot use more than 200 bytes so be carefull!
 If you want, you can use another Arduino UNO to drive the one that use VGAX library.
+On ATMega2560 you have more SRAM but if you expand the framebuffer to 120x240px free SRAM will be 800 bytes.

 VGAX framebuffer use 2bit for each pixel.
 Inside each byte are stored 4 pixels, packed in this order: leftmost pixel is in the highest 2bits, rightmost pixel is  on the lowest 2bits:

 ![framebuffer.png](docs/framebuffer.png)

+On Arduino MEGA (ATMega2560) framebuffer can be extended to 120x90px with squared pixels or 120x240px with rectangular pixels.
+You can enable these alternatives resolutions by uncommenting these constants on VGAX.h header:

+	//uncomment ATMEGA2560_HIGHRES to use 120x90px squared pixels
+	//#define ATMEGA2560_HIGHRES

+	//uncomment ATMEGA2560_HIGHRES to use 120x240px rectangular pixels
+	//#define ATMEGA2560_MAXRES

 ## Audio